techlism/mylivelink/README.md

 1. Open the application in your web browser.
 2. Sign up for an account or log in if you already have one.
-3. Create a new document or open an existing one.
-4. Start collaborating with others in real-time.
+3. Create your page and live in few minutes.

 ## Contributing